SebasRhoadsAvila/TimeSeries/README.md

-This repository is meant por diferent projects where Time Series Analysis is critical.
+This repository is meant por different projects where Time Series Analysis is critical.